 - Dr. Reese Flurie, CEO, Commonwealth Charter Academy

 - Mike Gentile, CEO, Keystone Education Center Charter School

 - David Hardy, former CEO at Boys Latin Charter School

-- Beth Jones, COO, Collegium Charter School
+- Beth Jones, founding member of Collegium Charter School

 - Steve DeMaura, Executive Director, Philadelphia Schools Advocacy Partner

 - Ashley DeMauro Mullins, Northeast Regional Director, Foundation for Excellence in Education

 - Jeff Piccola, former Pennsylvania State Senator, CCA Board Member